 There was a time when a ’57 Chevy Bel Air was just a plain ol’ car that wasn’t even as spectacular as a Buick.
 Now it’s a emblematic of its era and a bona-fide classic.

 Which completely inconspicuous car will be a JNC of the future?

 One could make a compelling argument that the CB7 Honda Accord was the pinnacle of the model.
 It looked good, handled well, and had an interior that far surpassed its competition.
 It was also everywhere, one of the best selling cars in America.
 Now, if you take away the beaters with one Pep Boys Altezza light and sagging suspension, how many examples are left?
 One day people will be nostalgic for these bread and butter specimens from Honda’s heyday, and they’ll be gone.

 What say you, dear reader?
-As always, the most entertaining or inspiring comment by next Monday will receive a toy.
-Click through to see the winner of the last QotW, “What’s the greatest JNC barn find story?“ Continue reading
+As always, the most entertaining comment by next Monday will receive a toy.
+Click through to see the winner of the last QotW, “What’s the cutest JNC you ever did see?”
+Continue reading

 What say you, dear reader?
-As always, the most entertaining or inspiring comment by next Monday will receive a toy.
-Click through to see the winner of the last QotW, “What’s the hardest JNC to find?“ Continue reading
+As always, the most entertaining comment by next Monday will receive a toy.
+Click through to see the winner of the last QotW, “What’s the wildest Japanese concept car?“ Continue reading